dustinstansbury/spearmint/README.md

 - **The `Experiment`**, which references the observations recorded during experiment (described above) and any optional metadata associated with the experiment.
 - **The `HypothesisTest`**, which defines the hypothesis and statistical inference method applied to the experiment data.
-- **The `HypothesisTestResults`**, which is the statistical artifact that results from running a `HypothesisTest` against an `Experiment`'s observations.
-The `HypothesisTestResults` are used to summarize, visualize, and interpret the inference results and make decisions based on these results.
+- **The `InferenceResults`**, which is the statistical artifact that results from running a `HypothesisTest` against an `Experiment`'s observations.
+The `InferenceResults` are used to summarize, visualize, and interpret the inference results and make decisions based on these results.

 Thus running an hypothesiss test in spearmint follows the basic 123 pattern:

 1. Initialize your `Experiment` with observations and (optionally) any associated metadata.
 2. Define your `HypothesisTest`.
 This requires defining the `hypothesis` and a relevant `inference_method`, which will depend on the support of your observations.
-3. Run the test against your experiment and interpret the resulting `HypothesisTestResults`
+3. Run the test against your experiment and interpret the resulting `InferenceResults`

 We now demonstrate how to run and analyze a hypothesis test on the artificial observations data generated above.
 Since this simulated experiment focuses on a binary `metric` we'll want our `HypothesisTest` to use an `inference_method` that supports binary variables.
 The `"proportions_delta"` inference method, which tests for a significant difference in average probability between two different samples of probabilities is a valid test for our needs.
 Here our probabilities equal either `0` or `1`, but the sample averages will likely be equal to some intermediate value.
 This is analogous to AB tests that aim to compare conversion rates between a control and a variation group.